How to Recover Deleted Mailbox or Items in Exchange 2016?

 TIP: You can extend the deleted mailbox retention period in MS Exchange via EAC or using the Set-Mailbox PowerShell cmdlet in EMS for single or multiple users at once.

-To multiple or all user mailboxes:
+To extend the retention period for multiple or all user mailboxes, use this command:

-?Get-Mailbox -ResultSize Unlimited -Filter {(RecipientTypeDetails -eq ?UserMailbox?)} | Set-Mailbox -RetainDeletedItemsFor 30?
+“Get-Mailbox -ResultSize Unlimited -Filter {(RecipientTypeDetails -eq ‘UserMailbox’)} | Set-Mailbox -RetainDeletedItemsFor 30”

 Conclusion

-Although you can restore deleted mailboxes via EAC or EMS PowerShell cmdlets, it?s a tedious process requiring significant time and effort.
-However, with the help of the Exchange recovery software, you can find and restore a specific mailbox to a new user without leaving the software interface.
-Then, after creating a new user via the software interface, map the recovered mailbox and export it directly to the newly created user.
-The best part is that you can create multiple users and export all recovered (deleted) mailboxes at once to PST, Live Exchange, or Office 365 at up to 4x speed with parallel processing.
+Although you can restore deleted mailboxes via EAC or EMS PowerShell cmdlets, it’s a tedious process and requires significant time and effort.
+However, with the help of an Exchange recovery software, like Stellar Repair for Exchange, you can find and restore deleted mailboxes in just a few simple steps.
+You can also create a new user via the software interface, map the recovered mailbox, and export it directly to the newly created user mailbox.
+The best part is that you can create multiple users and export all recovered (deleted) mailboxes at once to PST, live Exchange, or Office 365.
+You can use the software to recover mailboxes from any database file created by any version.
+It supports Exchange Server 2019, 2016, 2013, 2010, 2007, 2003, 2000, and 5.5.

 Related Post